 Digitising your books is the best way to create digital reproductions of your favourite texts.
-With the introduction of the iPad, Kindle, e-reader and similar tablet devices, the book scanning and digitisation market has grown in popularity by 100% as more and more people are putting down the books and picking up a tablet.
+With the increasing popularity of Kindles, iPads and other e-readers and tablet devices, the book scanning and digitisation market has grown in popularity by 100% as more and more people are putting down the books and picking up a tablet.

-Whether you have historical, heritage bound book, newspapers or the latest full-colour glossy magazines; at Pearl Scan we take extreme care in handling your books during the book scanning process and converting to your required digital format, such as PDF, Kindle and Ms. Word.
+Whether you have historical, heritage bound books, newspapers or the latest full-colour glossy magazines, at Pearl Scan we take extreme care in handling your books during the book scanning process and converting to your required digital format, such as PDF, Kindle and Ms Word.

-- Writers: Scan your books for easier access and let your work be read around the world.
+Scan your books for easier access and let your work be easily read around the world.

-- Students: Scanning textbooks to relieve that back strain and speed up essay writing.
+Scan textbooks to relieve back strain and speed up essay writing.

-We have a specialist book scanning team who are experienced and dedicated to digitising your valuable collection of books to any required format.
-We offer two key digitisation methods, scanning bound books and scanning unbound books and we have the most advanced scanners which can produce high resolution images of your books.
+We have a specialist book scanning team who is experienced and dedicated to digitising your valuable collection of books to any required format.
+We offer two key digitisation methods; scanning bound books and scanning unbound books, and we boast the most advanced scanners which can produce high resolution images of your books.

 OCR can be applied to scanned images to convert them to searchable or editable text.
-Continue reading about Optical Character Recognition Processing.
+Find out more about Optical Character Recognition Processing.

 The first thing to consider when getting book(s) scanned is the type of scanning you would like.
-You will sometimes get these two choices across the industry but many companies only offer the destructive option.
+You will sometimes get two choices across the industry, but many companies only offer the destructive option.
 Typically we scan the following formats:

 - Rare and fragile